5 Tips to Set New Year's Resolutions That Stick (Updated for 2026)

 Remember that if you hit a stumbling block and give up, you can always course correct by re-engaging with your resolution.
 Go back and look at that meaningful reason you started in the first place and remind yourself why it’s important to you.

 Or maybe it’s less important and you need to redefine your goal or adjust your daily actions.
+Or it could be that the goal itself was unsustainable and needs to be adjusted.

 You’ll also need to be realistic with yourself about the cost of stopping your actions.
 Even if you’ve slipped up for a long time, you didn’t really lose any of your previous progress because you’ll have gained valuable experience and insight.